 A strong visitor economy contributes to a district’s economic and investment wealth and potential.
 We aim to shine a spotlight on the visitor economy and its significant impact across our wider economic activities.

 Levels of tourism in South Kesteven are among the highest in the county.
-Last year 3.2 million tourists came to the area spending over £170M visiting attractions, accommodation providers, restaurants, pubs, stately homes, tearooms.
+Last year 3.2 million tourists came to the area spending over £170M visiting attractions, accommodation providers, restaurants, pubs, stately homes and tearooms.
 Tourism directly employs over 2,500 people in South Kesteven.

 Just as important, South Kesteven’s rich offer complements the district’s huge appeal as a place to live and invest.

-South Kesteven has demonstrated fresh commitment to the visitor economy with the appointment of Andrew Norman as Head of Visitor Economy.
+South Kesteven District Council has demonstrated fresh commitment to the visitor economy with the appointment of a new Visitor Economy team, based within InvestSK.

 Harnessing the architectural and heritage power of National Trust treasures such as Belton House, Sir Isaac Newton’s birthplace at Woolsthorpe Manor, and the crenelated splendour of Grimsthorpe Castle make eminent sense.